Skip to main content

 • Watch out for: The energy is real — buyers who didn't actually want it burn out fast

-Valencia Sound runs the hottest social calendar in the Valencia portfolio.
-The clubhouse is massive.
-The pickleball program is one of the best-organized in South Florida.
+Valencia Sound is commonly known for one of the more active social calendars in the Valencia portfolio.
+The clubhouse is large.
+The pickleball program is well organized.
 Events, clubs, fitness classes, shows — the programming is dense and the participation rate reflects it.

 Price-wise, Sound offers entry points in the $600K–$800K range that are meaningfully lower than Grand.
 The build era is similar; the energy level is higher.